Utah (UT)

 Units: 2026 Utah bull elk limited-entry units

-Fees: kind: text; text: nonresident application fee $21 per species/point plus transaction fee • kind: text; text: nonresident limited-entry elk $1,950
+Fees: nonresident application fee $21 per species/point plus transaction fee • nonresident limited-entry elk $1,950

 Open map layerHunt codes: see 2026 buck pronghorn hunt table / Utah Hunt Planner